ProjectSidewalk/SidewalkWebpage/README.md

 <details><summary>Without WSL2</summary>

-1. Importantly, you must first enable Containers and Hyper-V. To do this, search for "Turn Windows features on and off" in Win10 start bar and then enable Containers and Hyper-V as in the following screenshot:
+1. Importantly, you must first enable Containers and Hyper-V. To do this, search for "Turn Windows features on and off" in Win10 start bar and then enable Containers and Hyper-V as in the following screenshot (see also [Enable use of Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v)):

     ![image](https://user-images.githubusercontent.com/1621749/132915199-97118d5a-4e91-4047-9400-0e1662a512d6.png)